Brand development that increases sales velocity, guaranteed.

 Baby steps are a recommendation (not always well-received) we make before engaging in any activity that can result in catastrophe.
 Yet, when it comes to the steps to rebranding, many companies put the pedal to the floor, trying to get the project completed as fast as possible.

 These brands insist on leaping without a functioning bungee cord.
 But why?
 Wouldn’t you want to prepare yourself before committing to any costly and potentially ruinous rebranding efforts?
 So we ask: Do you want to completely overhaul your brand and spend 50 percent of your future revenue on a rebrand with zero proof it will perform well in the market?
 Good luck with that!
+Just like sorting out pay stubs at the end of a payroll period, skipping careful steps in rebranding can lead to expensive headaches later.

 For those of you who’ve decided to proceed more cautiously, we might suggest that you change your brand image incrementally and test each change for its impact on existing and new customers.
 And for the rest who are still itching to get your rebranding efforts over and done with, either because your organization has been around for many decades or there have been indictments you’d prefer the public to forget, here are a few reasonable considerations that might help to change your mind in favor of the gradual yet more successful rebrand.